CarNdQL/CarNdTerm1/FindingLaneLines/README.md

 # **Finding Lane Lines on the Road**

 ### Overview
-The goals / steps of this project are the following:
+The goals / steps of this project are:
 * Make a pipeline that finds lane lines on the road
-* Reflect on your work in a written report
+* Reflect on the work in a written report